Momentum BIG5 Challenge 2018

 Is there a race briefing and is it compulsory?

 Yes there will be a BIG5 Challenge Race Briefing and it is compulsory for all BIG5 Challenge Athletes to attend.
-The Race Briefing will take place at 6pm on the Friday at Registration.
+The Race Briefing will take place at 6pm on Friday 29th at Premier Hotel, 1 George Rex Dr.

 Must we sign an Indemnity/disclaimer?